HichamAgueny/cuFFT/cuFFTOpenACC.md

-# GPU-accelerated FFT library
+# GPU-accelerated FFT library: Tutorial

 # Summary

-In this documentation we provide an overview on how to implement a GPU-accelerated library FFT (Fast Fourier Transform) in an OpenACC application and the serial version of the FFTW library.
+In this tutorial we provide an overview on how to implement a GPU-accelerated library FFT (Fast Fourier Transform) in an OpenACC application and the serial version of the FFTW library.
 Here we distinguish between two GPU-based FFT libraries: [cuFFT](https://docs.nvidia.com/cuda/cufft/index.html) and [cuFFTW](https://docs.nvidia.com/cuda/cufft/index.html#fftw-supported-interface).
 The cuFFT library is the NVIDIA-GPU based design, while cuFFTW is a porting version of the existing [FFTW](https://www.fftw.org/) library.
 In this tutorial, both libraries will be addressed with a special focus on the implementation of the cuFFT library.
 Specifically, the aim of this tutorial is to:

 * Show how to incorporate the FFTW library in a serial code.
 * Describe how to use the cuFFTW library.